 With just three simple ingredients, and embellished with juicy orange slices, an Aperol spritz is a really great little cocktail.
 It’s not too sweet, it’s bubbly, refreshing, and quite low in calories, only 227 calories per serving.

-If you’ve visited Italy, you may have tried a “spritz”.
-Apparently, it’s very popular there and why not?
+When we visited Italy, we found that a “spritz” was very popular there, and why not?
 It’s a refreshing light sipper, perfect for a warm summer evening.
 I think it’s about to become very popular on my deck this summer.

 Looking for a nibbler to serve with your spritz?
 How about easy tomato bruschetta, a fresh tomato tart with herbed ricotta, or bacon and mushroom flatbread with shaved asparagus?
 Rosemary roasted almonds or sweet and spicy candied bourbon pecans are always a hit, too.
 Everyone loves fresh bread with olive oil dipping sauce (and it’s so easy to make!).